Employee Discipline: Florida

 - Florida law provides protection against misappropriation of trade secrets.
 See Workplace Theft; Misappropriation of Trade Secrets.

 - Florida law allows actions for conversion, civil theft and employee breach of loyalty.
 See Workplace Theft.

 - Employers should exercise caution when disciplining employees who are members of protected classes.
 See Prohibited Discrimination.

 - Employers may be liable for a number of claims brought by employees with respect to disciplinary action, including those based on protected activities.
 See Other Sources of Employer Liability Regarding Employee Discipline.

-- Localities including Broward County, Miami-Dade County and Tampa have laws pertaining to employee discipline.
+- Localities including Broward County, Miami-Dade County and Tampa have requirements pertaining to employee discipline.
 See Local Requirements.